 The Alumni Network Section, in the cooperation with the Chuo University Alumni Association, is working toward building a network connecting the University with alumni, and providing support for a network of mutual cooperation among alumni.

 Activities include collecting information about the University's graduates, providing information of interest about the University to as many alumni as possible, holding Homecoming Day festivities to welcome back alumni, and promoting various alumni activities.
 The Alumni Network Section also provides support for class reunions and seminar reunions.

-One hundred and twenty-five years have passed since Chuo University was founded as Igirisu Horitsu Gakko (the English Law School).
-Since then some 510,000 graduates have passed through Chuo's Hakumon, or "White Gate," and taken their places in all walks of life, where their activities have been a source of pride for both Chuo and Japan.
+More than one hundred and thirty years have passed since Chuo University was founded as Igirisu Horitsu Gakko (the English Law School).
+Since then some 570,000 graduates have passed through Chuo's Hakumon, or "White Gate," and taken their places in all walks of life, where their activities have been a source of pride for both Chuo and Japan.

 This association was launched in 1983, with optional membership, as a permanent organization to encourage exchanges of information between students’ parents and the University.
 Since 1988, however, membership comprises all parents of undergraduate students, and 54 branches have now been established.

 The Parents Liaison Association keeps parents advised of developments at the University, events in campus life, and the employment climate via parents’ meetings, future path- and career-oriented events, and the newsletter Kusa no Midori (The Green of the Grass).
 In addition, the various branches of the Association carry out activities such as rooting for the University runners in the Ekiden road relay and promoting lectures, to allow parents of students to become better acquainted with each other.